-Other descriptive metadata about items may be held in serialized bitstreams.
+Other descriptive metadata about items (e.g. metadata described in a hierarchical schema) may be held in serialized bitstreams.
 Communities and collections have some simple descriptive metadata (a name, and some descriptive prose), held in the DBMS.

 Administrative Metadata

 This includes preservation metadata, provenance and authorization policy data.
 Most of this is held within DSpace's relation DBMS schema.
 Provenance metadata (prose) is stored in Dublin Core records.
 Additionally, some other administrative metadata (for example, bitstream byte sizes and MIME types) is replicated in Dublin Core records so that it is easily accessible outside of DSpace.